keygen-sh/typed_params/README.md

 When a parameter is provided, but it fails validation (e.g. a type mismatch), a `TypedParams::InvalidParameterError` error will be raised.

-You can rescue this error at the application-level like so:
+You can rescue this error at the controller-level like so:

 ```ruby
 class ApplicationController < ActionController::API